 1. KL Hokkien Mee tastes best with a little more dark sauce because the sauce is what makes this noodle dish special.

 2. No fish cakes please.
-Just sliced pork and shrimps for the meaty ingredients.
+Just sliced pork and shrimp for the meaty ingredients.

 3. I prefer cabbage in my KL Hokkien Mee.
 They are sweeter and goes really well with the noodles and sauce.